packit/packit.dev/content/faq/_index.md

 Add [actions](/docs/actions/) section and download the spec file in a hook `post_upstream_clone`.
-Add a command, `wget` or `curl`, for downloading your RPM spec file from Fedora dist-git repository.
+Packit service has a limited set of commands available so please use `wget` or `curl`.

 The configuration file with downloading the RPM spec file now looks like this: